 If you do not want to limit the number available, just leave this field blank.

 Allows you to set a time limit in days.
 If you do not want to limit the time available, just leave this field blank.
+This feature was replaced by the Start Date / End Date feature in ECT v7.0.2

 This allows you to set minimum and maximum purchase limits for